mitchglass97/Crypto-Watchlist/README.md

 - [x] display price data from Binance API in the table
 - [x] make it all look nice (bare-bones CSS up until this point)
 - [ ] make the coin input a [Material-UI Autocomplete component](https://material-ui.com/components/autocomplete/)
-- [ ] set color of table entries for price change and percent change based on positive or negative (green or red?)
+- [x] set color of table entries for price change and percent change based on positive or negative (green or red?)
 - [x] Landing Page

-The above would be the core functionality.
+The above is the core functionality.
 Ideas to add after are:

 - [ ] The ability to click on each coin in watchlist to get a page dedicated to that coin with things like RSS twitter feed for the $CoinSymbol and a graph of the historical coin price
 - [ ] Add an icon for each coin using the [Crypto Icons API](https://cryptoicons.org/)

 # About

-The structure of the PostgreSQL database
+The structure of the PostgreSQL database (user_password is a password hash generated using bcrypt):

 ![Database](https://user-images.githubusercontent.com/52224377/111240786-e31a3b80-85c9-11eb-9c29-30bf8dbeac87.PNG)

-user_password is a password hash generated using bcrypt
+# Setup

-# Running Locally
+## Running Locally

-This app requires an .env file with the following variables to be set up:
+Running locally requires two .env files.

+The first .env file must be in the server folder and must contain the following variables:

 ```
 PORT = Port to run the app on (e.g. 5000 for localhost5000)